cybros-network/cybros-network/docs/ideas.md

 We need to punish abnormal offline workers, we already have the hook, but we haven't design the rule of slashing.

-### Workers confidential communication channel
+### (Confidential) communication channel for pool

-We need to provide a way to let the workers in a pool can broadcast messages in a confidential way.
+We need to provide a way to let the workers in a pool can broadcast messages, it should allow in a confidential way.
 Consider it looks like E2E group chatting, Olm and Megolm cryptographic ratchets algorithm will help us.

 See https://github.com/matrix-org/vodozemac